 Having employees from different backgrounds creates an enriched, engaged company culture that’s good for business.
 Even so, there’s a large wage gap in the U.S.– with women making 20% less than their male counterparts.
 Additionally, racial wealth gaps continue to be a widespread problem.

-While it’s difficult to pinpoint the exact sources of these disparities, it’s clear that diversity helps attract and retain employees at a company.
-In fact, according to a 2017 report by the National Institute for Public Relations, “Nearly half of American millennials say a diverse and inclusive workplace is an important factor in a job search.”
+While it’s difficult to pinpoint the exact sources of these disparities, it’s clear that diversity in the workplace helps attract and retain employees at a company.
+In fact, according to a 2017 report by the National Institute for Public Relations, “Nearly half of American millennials say diverse and inclusion in the workplace is an important factor in a job search.”

-Diversity has a positive impact on profitability, and today’s job-seekers look for companies that prioritize it.
+Diversity in the workplace has a positive impact on profitability, and today’s job-seekers look for companies that prioritize it.
+So, if you're asking, “why is diversity important in the workplace,” read on.
 In this post, we’re sharing the facts about why diversity is good for business, and how it helps attract and retain employees.

 Diversity leads to a more positive and inclusive company culture

 Valuing and respecting different perspectives leads to a more positive company culture.
 In an organization that prioritizes diversity and inclusion, employees feel safe sharing their perspectives.
 This creates an engaging, motivating environment for all employees, one where everyone feels included.
 And of course, the more engaged your employees are, the more productive they will be.